denoland/deno/docs/testing/coverage.md

 By default, `deno coverage` will exclude any files matching the regular expression `test\.(js|mjs|ts|jsx|tsx)` and only consider including specifiers matching the regular expression `^file:` - ie. remote files will be excluded from coverage report.

 These filters can be overridden using the `--exclude` and `--include` flags.
-A source file's url must match both regular expressions for it to be a part of the report.
+A module specifier must match both regular expressions for it to be a part of the report.